What is a Good or Average Direct Mail Response Rate for Direct Mail Marketing?

 Furthermore, from precious responses, we know such an audience is also likely interested in the product or service you are going to pitch them.

-A saying is often spoken among the direct mail marketing circle, which goes, “the profit is in the list,” and it couldn’t be any more true.
+A saying is often spoken among the direct mail marketing circle, which goes, “The profit is in the list,” and it couldn’t be any more true.
 Half the trouble or perhaps, even more, when it comes to conducting direct mail marketing campaigns for businesses is to find a rock-solid target base.
 When you use previous responders as your target audience, you get as good a target base as any.
 Catalogue and other mail-order businesses make a huge chunk of their money by targeting their in-house list for direct mail marketing.

 Substituting Free Offers With Price Offers